mewostick/discord-cleaner-css/README.md

 # Discord Cleaner in CSS
-The following CSS files will reduce the amount of clutter Discord has gotten in the last years.
+The following CSS files will reduce the amount of clutter Discord has gotten in the last few years.
+---

 The cleaner.css does:
 + profile effects (no more unreadable profiles!)